-The Group sells most of its copper/gold concentrate production to a single customer, a publicly quoted major copper smelter located in Europe.
+Up until the end of August 2016, the Group has sold its copper/gold concentrate production to a single customer, a publicly quoted major copper smelter located in Europe.
+However, during the month of September 2016, the Group entered into a new contract for the sale of 100 per cent its copper/gold concentrate for delivery to two refineries based in Japan.
 Settlement terms are in accordance with industry norms.
 The customer has a strong reputation within the industry and has a good credit risk history.
 As at the balance sheet date there were no amounts owed to the Group that were overdue.